Jessica Simpson Poses For Adorable Pics With Daughter Birdie Mae

 Based on the new photos, Jessica's little girl has inherited her talent for hamming it up.
 Fans have long said that Birdie is her mama's mini-me, but it's not just in the looks department.

-While she previously posted a black and white pic of her and a 6-month-old Birdie smiling on Instagram with the caption.”My dimple double #BIRDIEMAE.”
+She previously posted a black-and-white pic of her and a 6-month-old Birdie smiling on Instagram with the caption."My dimple double #BIRDIEMAE," as seen here.
 Jessica has since revealed traits that she and her daughter share.